solkin/tcuilitelib/README.md

-tcuilitelib
+TCUI Lite
 ===========

 Fast and lightweight J2ME UI toolkit.
 To build it, use NetBeans.